ericdodds/the-little-freelancer/README.md

 > I'd love to learn more about your project—could you give me details on what you're looking for?
 Here are a few questions: <br><br>
 > • Could you describe the nature and size of the project?
 (HTML/CSS/JavaScript, is it a new project or work on an existing project, etc.) <br>
 > • Do you have a timeline/deadline? <br><br>
-> If you can give me those details, I can make sure it's a good fit for my skill set and schedule, and we can put a meeting on the calendar to discuss the project in more detail. <br><br>
+> If you can give me those details, I can make sure it's a good fit for my skill set and schedule, and we can put a meeting on the calendar to discuss the project in more detail.
+Also, I wanted to let you know that my rate is #XX/hour. <br><br>
 > Thanks, and I look forward to talking soon! <br><br>
 > — Alyssa P. Hacker

+It's good to establish your rate early.
+If it's way out of the ballpark for a client, you'll know immediately whether or not you need to pursue the work.

-Depending on their responses, you might need to ask more questions, like whether or not they have a designer, what their budget is, etc.
+Depending on their responses to the email, you might need to ask more questions, like whether or not they have a designer, what their budget is, etc.

 ### The initial client meeting